-(75%) of the materials containing Te were located near the surface of the debris bed.
-The calculated original Te inventory in the core was approximately 4.45 kg, of which 800 g was estimated to be Te impurity in stainless steel and 3.65 kg was stable fission product Te.
+limit.
+Table 20 lists which particles and aliquots contain Te and summarizes the measured Te concentrations.
+The results indicate that most (75%) of the materials containing Te were located near the surface of the debris bed.
+The calculated Te inventory in the core at the time of the accident was approximately 4.45 kg, of which 800 g was estimated to be Te impurity in stainless steel and 3.65 kg was stable fission product Te.
 Assuming a total core mass of 1.25×10^5 kg, the average Te concentration was 3.6×10^{-3} wt%.
 The measured concentrations range from 25 to 277 times the average core concentration, suggesting significant relocation of Te to the surface of the debris bed.
-The source of the Te (i.e., either natural or fission product) is not known; however, no accumulations of other stainless steel constituents are present in the surface of the debris bed except Al.
+The source of the Te (1.e., either natural or fission product) is not known; however, no accumulations of other stainless steel constituents are present in the surface of the debris bed except A1.